Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/09-post-link-recompile/DirectRecompileMakefile_Flow.md

  * `run_emu`: Launches the simulation and verifies that the output is still correct.

 Run `make phase2` to go over all steps.
-Simulation will be done the same way as in phase 1 but will take longer due to the routing path which is much longer.
+Simulation will be done the same way as in phase, 1 but will take longer due to the routing path, which is much longer.

 # Perform on-board testing